idleberg/atom-language-nsis/README.md

 As of recently, this package contains a rudimentary build system to compile your NSIS scripts.
 To trigger a build, select *“NSIS: Save & Compile”* from the [command-palette](https://atom.io/docs/latest/getting-started-atom-basics#command-palette) or use the keyboard shortcut.

-If you prefer working with specific compiler arguments, you can specify them in your `config.cson`.
+If you prefer working with specific compiler arguments, you can specify them in your Atom [configuration](http://flight-manual.atom.io/using-atom/sections/basic-customization/#_global_configuration_settings).
 Optionally, you can specify the path to `makensis`.

 **Example:**